isomerpages/mlaw-cmc/_partner-with-us/5a-our-mediators.md

 **Re-appointment**

-Mediators must mediate a minimum number of cases successfully and attend the required number of training hours before they can re-appointed for the following term.
+<p style="text-align: justify">Mediators must mediate a minimum number of cases successfully and attend the required number of training hours before they can re-appointed for the following term.</p>

 **Advancement**

-Mediators who have served in the CMC as a volunteer over the years can look forward to progressing to the following higher tiers if they have shown exceptional mediation skills:
+<p style="text-align: justify">Mediators who have served in the CMC as a volunteer over the years can look forward to progressing to the following higher tiers if they have shown exceptional mediation skills:</p>

 **Master Mediator**<br>
 <div class="image"><img src="/images/1545105431089.png/" style="width:500px"></div>